ganiulis/personal-notes/project-management/books/team-topologies.md

 layout: default
 ---

 # Pais, M. and Skelton, M. (2019).
-Team Topologies.
+Team Topologies

 Website: https://teamtopologies.com.

-## Part I. Teams as the Means of Delivery. pp. 3–60.
+## Part I. Teams as the Means of Delivery. pp. 3–60

 ### The Problem with Org Charts. pp. 3–14.